fsharp/fslang-design/RFCs/FS-1129-shorthand-anonymous-unary-functions.md

 Given an application expression where the first part of the long ident in the leading expression is an underscore, the elaborated form of `_.expr` should be `fun x -> x.expr` where `x` is a synthetic variable.

-And allowing things like (_ + 5) is massively increasing the scope of this extension, without providing much benefit.

-Or in other words: "_. binds only to dot-lookups and atomic function application."
+Or in other words: "`_.` binds only to dot-lookups and atomic function application."

-We should consider the interaction with property extraction in pattern matching, e.g.
+> We should consider the interaction with property extraction in pattern matching, e.g.

-match x with
+> match x with
 | _.Length as 0 -> ....